bbauska/meta-react-basics/README.md

 Then inside the function body, you create a variable named title and assign it the string value of this is some heading text.

-Now you&apos;re ready to create the return statement of the function.
+Now you're ready to create the return statement of the function.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 37.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->